Character sheet for Terminator Genisys.

 - Cassandra Truth: He's seen the T-1000, so he knows killer robots exist.
 Only those who heard his stories for 33 years never believed him.

 - Chekhov's Gunman: A literal example.
-The beat cop that Sarah and Kyle rescued in 1984 becomes an ally when they time travelled to 2017.
+The beat cop that Sarah and Kyle rescued in 1984 becomes an ally after they time travelled to 2017.

 - Last-Name Basis: He's only referred to by his last name.

-- Police are Useless: The one shining subversion in the franchise, as O'Brien believes and actively helps the heroes.
-Both Sarah and Kyle actually seem surprised that a cop isn't opposing them.
+- Police Are Useless: Pretty much the only one shining subversion in the franchise, as O'Brien believes and actively helps the heroes.
+Both Sarah and Kyle actually seem surprised that a cop is not opposing them.